jackouni/RB110-119/rb119_practice_methods.md

 ---

 # Good-to-Knows:
 > This next section is what I call *"good-to-knows"*.
-They aren't 100% necessary, but they will help you out a lot as opposed to writing out certain logic from scratch using the *"essentials"*.
+They aren't 100% necessary, but they will help you out a lot as opposed to writing out certain logic from scratch using just the *"essentials"*.